artbyshreya/shreya.github.io/README.md

 # shreya
-Shreya is an animator, illustrator, and cartoonist based in the Bay Area.
+Shreya is an animator and illustrator based in the Bay Area.
+She enjoys creating immersive worlds with energetic characters and bright color pallets.